nguyenviettung7691/cv-static-website/docs/resume.md

         badge: 'Sep 2009 → Mar 2014',
         title: `Bachelor - Software Engineering, Information Technology Faculty</a>`,
         subtitle: `<div ${imgWrapperStyles}><img src="https://cdn.haitrieu.com/wp-content/uploads/2021/10/DH-Hoa-Sen-Main-Icon.png" ${imgStyles}></div><a href="https://www.hoasen.edu.vn/en/education/university/" ${aAttr}>Hoa Sen, University</a>`,
-        content: `<p>Graduating Project was built with a team of 4.
-It is a solution of ordering for coffee shops.
-It has a mobile app used for ordering by waiter, built with Windows Phone SDK; and a desktop app used for managing and accounting, built with C# WPF.
-The mobile app sends data to the database, using SQL Server, and the desktop app displays changes in realtime, using SignalR</p>`
+        content: `<p>Developed as a team of four, this graduation project delivered a complete ordering and management system for coffee shops.
+The solution featured a Windows Phone-based mobile app for order taking and a C# WPF desktop app for management and accounting.
+Data synchronization was handled via SQL Server, with real-time updates powered by SignalR.</p>`
     },
 ]